 The EE Series are Ethernet gateways that provide Internet access through the Ethernet WAN port or an SFP port.

 The following table describes the feature differences of the EE Series by model.
-For more details about the ports panel, please refer to Section 2.3.1 on page 32 and Section 2.3.2 on page 34.
+For more details about the ports panel, please refer from EE3301-00 to EE6601-00.

 Table 1 Zyxel Device Comparison Table for EE Series